aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 The NeuronCore is mapped to an XLA device.
 On Trainium instance, the XLA device is automatically mapped to the first available NeuronCore.

-By default the above steps will enable the training script to run on one NeuronCore.
+By default the above steps will enable the training or evaluation script to run on one NeuronCore.
 NOTE: Each process is mapped to one NeuronCore.

-Finally, add ``mark_step`` at the end of the training step to compile and execute the training step:
+Finally, add ``mark_step`` at the end of the training or evaluation step to compile and execute the training or evaluation step:

 .. code:: python